-These simple merchant accomodations eventually gave way to better and more permanent accomodations, and since overnighting guests require various goods and services, a community of requisite service personnel dedicated to serving the needs of the traveller settled in the vicinity of the pass, and they of course eventually required better and more permanent housing.
-All of this called for provisionment not only for the travellers, but also for the service personnel who saw to their needs, so gradually, a small city arose as an auxiliary function of the pass.
+These simple merchant accommodations eventually gave way to better and more permanent accommodations, and since overnighting guests require various goods and services, a community of requisite service personnel dedicated to serving the needs of the traveler settled in the vicinity of the pass, and they of course eventually required better and more permanent housing.
+All of this called for provisioning not only for the travelers but also for the service personnel who saw to their needs, so gradually, a small city arose as an auxiliary function of the pass.

 The city of Jiayu, lying near the western mouth of the Hexi Corridor, also lies in the Gobi Desert, with an arid climate characteristic of any desert, though the Gobi Desert is not without its lush parts.
 The Beida River flows just south of the city of Jiayu, while Lake Dong and several ponds dot the city itself, making Jiayu something of an oasis in the desert.
-Agricultural produce in the area include wheat, maize, millet, buckwheat, beets, potatoes, sorghum (a highly drought resistent crop and therefore a local food staple for both humans and livestock), sesame and tobacco.
+Agricultural produce in the area includes wheat, maize, millet, buckwheat, beets, potatoes, sorghum (a high drought-resistant crop and therefore a local food staple for both humans and livestock), sesame, and tobacco.
 Livestock, as intimated, is also raised here, and includes sheep, goats, horses, cows, and even camels (camel safaris originating in nearby Dunhuang, located about 250 kilometers, as the crow flies, west-northwest of Jiayu, take visitors on a tour of the Gobi Desert, including a visit to Mingshashan ("Echoing-Sand Mountain")).

 Though technically not a part of the city of Jiayu, the region's largest steel mill, Jiuquan Steel Company, is located in the old, Han Dynasty city of Jiuquan, situated less than 10 kilometers east-southeast of Jiayu.
 The region is rich in both iron ore and coal, so having a steel mill here makes eminently good sense.